 Are you ready for a day trip to explore the Gold Coast?

-If you enjoyed this post, you also might like 12 Long Island Family Day Trips to Experience in 2012 and Touring the Top Five Presidential Homes.
+If you enjoyed this post, you also might like 12 Long Island Family Day Trips to Experience in 2012 and Tour the Top Five Presidential Homes.